Geovation/citycycler-backend/README.md

 This is running on google's cloud SQL, and the easiest way to access it is running google's cloud proxy.
 You can run this with `npm run dbproxy`, which will allow you to connect to the database on `localhost:3307`.
-You will also need the password, which is `aUZw[:Gw38H&>Jf2hUwd`.
+You will also need the password.
-*When it comes time to open source this repo we should definitley change it, because this one is also floating round in our gulpfile*

 ### Advanced